top of page

 About The Perrie Lectures

-The Perrie Lectures is an annual event which has the purpose of stimulating dialogue between criminal justice organisations, the voluntary sector and all those with an academic, legal or practical interest in offenders and their families.
+The Perrie Lectures is an annual event which has the purpose of stimulating dialogue between criminal justice organisations, the voluntary sector and all those with an academic, legal or practical interest in people in prison and their families.

 The Perrie Lectures are named in honour of Bill Perrie, who retired from the Prison Service in 1978.
 He worked as a prison governor for 32 years, latterly at HMPs Hull, Long Lartin, and Winson Green, Birmingham.
 A sound practitioner, Bill contributed much to the development of hostels, working out schemes, and regimes for long term prisoners.
 Bill attended the lectures every year until his death in 1997.